sharat ganapati's research

 Is Tourism Good for Locals?
 Evidence from Barcelona - July 2023

-Aggregate Implications of Firm Heterogeneity: A Nonparametric Analysis of Monopolistic Competition Trade Models - November 2020 (New Verison Coming soon)
+Aggregate Implications of Firm Heterogeneity: A Nonparametric Analysis of Monopolistic Competition Trade Models - November 2024

 Transshipment Hubs, Trade, and Supply Chains - April 2024